 Net Change in Overall Cash ($7,000) Net cash Flow

-So the breakeven point is somewhere between 9% and 16.7%.
+The breakeven point is somewhere between 9% and 16.7%.
 It is actually 10.4%.
 When looking at this, there is another critical element and that is how long into the future these marginal sales will exist.
 Often the sales increase is degenerative over time.
-So in year one you may have sales of $500,000 but by year four they may scale back to only $200,000 thus creating issues with debt service.
+In year one you may have sales of $500,000 but by year four they may scale back to only $200,000 thus creating issues with debt service.
 As with most small business decisions, the shorter the time frame out into the future, the more reliable the analysis value(s).